aiven/inkless/inkless/KnownChallenges.md

 How can we make use of the active segment as a cache for fresh data, but at the same time, limiting the disk to the active segment

+#### Answer

+Inkless topics may tune the **local** retention and log rotation configs to limit the size of the active segment (e.g. rotate by 100MiB, 1h with minimal local retention).
+Similar to Tiered Storage, rotated segments should be removed as long as metadata confirms that records are in Remote Storage.

 ### How can we utilize ephemeral local storage for an out-of-memory cache?

 If we can use ephemeral disks with no reliability guarantees as caches, we could use hardware with less memory requirements.